alexandergknoll/alexandergknoll.github.io/_posts/2025-09-13-omarchy-external-usb.md

 * Root privileges on the system
 * Basic understanding of Linux block devices and mounting

-In my case, I was able to perform the steps below by booting to my Arch installation on my internal disk, but you could also do this by booting to a live CD environment.
+In my case, I was able to to fix the issue by booting to the existing Arch installation on my internal disk, but you could also do this by booting to a live CD environment for any linux distro.

 ## Step-by-step solution

 ### 1. Identify block devices

-First, identify your USB device and its partitions using the `lsblk` command:
+First, identify the USB device with Omarchy and its partitions:

 ```terminal
 lsblk
 ```

-Expected output should look similar to:
+The expected output should look similar to:

 ```terminal
 NAME                                          MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINTS